-(iii) Is a principal researcher or project manager, responsible for the design, implementation and publication of clinical psychological research as

-(iv) In community health services is a senior psychologist (however titled) who manages and is responsible for a program/area including psychologists and/or other health professionals and/or other counselling staff.
+- (iii) Is a principal researcher or project manager, responsible for the design, implementation and publication of clinical psychological research as an author or co-author.
+May be a major initiator of funding or required to acquit funding.
+May present research papers at professional conferences and seminars. - (iv) In community health services is a senior psychologist (however titled) who manages and is responsible for a program/area including psychologists and/or other health professionals and/or other counselling staff.